tarunsaha2424/devTinder/homework.md

 - User.findOne with duplicate email ids , which object will be returned
 - API - Get user by email
 - API - Feed API - GET/feed - get all the users from the database
+- API - Get user by ID
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the mongoose Documentation for Model method
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with emailId

+- Explore schematype options from the documentation
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - Put all appropriate validations on each field in schema
+- Add timestamps to the userSchema